 To declare communication as either a major or a minor, students should set an academic advisor located in University Hall.

-Students should schedule an appointment with Christina Zimmerman for internship, career, or graduate school advice.
+Students should schedule an appointment with Diane Gilbert for internship, career, or graduate school advice.

 For general advising, students should make an appointment with LAS Advising once a year in 809 UH.
 In addition, LAS Advising can assist students with declaring the major, minor and planning an appropriate course of study toward gradation with a major in Communication.
 Interested students should schedule an appointment with an LAS Academic Advisor who specializes in Communication.
 Students can call (312) 355-5133 to schedule an appointment.

 Diane Gilbert, Business Administrative Associate, is available by appointment only to discuss internships, career advising, and graduate school application/preparation.
 Please call (312) 996-3187 to schedule an appointment.

 Each semester, Communication faculty post and hold regular office hours.
 They are also available for informal advising by appointment about: